Monday, January 15, 2018

 I began this post over a year ago after attending an excellent concert by the Onondaga Civic Orchestra at the Atonement Lutheran Church.
 It was the first time I'd been in the building and I was impressed by the aura and warmth of the spacious modern interior.
 I've previously written about several mid-century modern religious buildings in the region, such as Saint Daniel's Church in Lyncourt.
 Atonement Lutheran Church is certainly a modern icon on the Southwest side, one of several churches built in the decades after World War II to serve the expanding population and to take advantage of new building technologies and to cater to new modern aesthetic tastes.

 This church was opened in 1962 and designed by the local architecture and engineering firm of Edgarton & Edgarton with input from the Dept. of Church Architects United Lutheran Church in America, and constructed by R. A. Culotti Co.
-Edgarton and Edgarton are best know locally for the design of the War Memorial of 1952.
+Edgarton and Edgarton are best known locally for the design of the War Memorial of 1952.
 In 1959 they designed the shopping center (East Syracuse Shopper) at James and West Manlius Streets.
 Very little is known of the firm.
-L. Dexter Edgarton was a graduate of Syracuse University and in the 1950s the firm has an office in the Marine Midland Building downtown (if readers know more about the firm please let me know).
+L. Dexter Edgarton was a graduate of Syracuse University and in the 1950s the firm had an office in the Marine Midland Building downtown (if readers know more about the firm please let me know).

 The Atonement church congregation moved from 1926 Midland Avenue where they had occupied since 1927 a Gothic Revival style parish house and community center designed by Frederick R. Lear.
 The planned sanctuary had never been built due to the Depression and World War II.